0-knight/repo-on-arbitrum/README.md

 Participants can inspect:

-* the original collateral
+- the original Treasury collateral
-* repo terms
+- repo terms
-* current exposure
+- current exposure
-* rehypothecation levels
+- rehypothecation levels
-* margin health
+- margin health

 If an upstream repo settles or unwinds, the protocol automatically triggers margin checks on any downstream positions that depended on that collateral.

 This allows risk management to happen **in real time**, rather than through delayed reporting.

 ## Features